-Except LX and LX-P The spotlights have
+Except LX and LX-P

 The spotlights have a two-position switch.
 In the DOOR position, the lights come on when you open any door.
 The lights fade out in about 30 seconds after the doors are closed tightly.
 In the OFF position, the lights do not come on.